Thousands more leave Syria's Ghouta, rebels await Russian decision

 The Russian news agency TASS said 13,190 rebels had left eastern Ghouta in the last three days.

-Many tens of thousands of people have also fled eastern Ghouta this month into areas controlled by the Syrian government.
+Tens of thousands of people have also fled eastern Ghouta this month into areas controlled by the Syrian government.

 The U.N.
 Office for the Coordination of Humanitarian Affairs (OCHA) said more than 80,000 people had left formerly besieged parts of eastern Ghouta as control shifted since March 9.